-If you haven’t noticed yet, we’re kicking off a killer video series highlighting some of our featured artists and their processes.
+If you haven’t noticed yet, we’re kicking off a killer art process video series highlighting some of our featured artists and their processes.
 The IPaintMyMind permanent collection boasts over 50 artists!
 That’s right — fifty!
 We love all of them and want to showcase the range of styles, focuses, and mediums represented in our 1000+ piece collection.

 We thought that an artist process video series would help you all get familiar with some of our superstar artists.
 You can learn about their background, their work, and their process, all while getting inspired for your own creative pursuits.
 We already have a fantastic video from Russell Muits aka Storm Print City here.